pbcaa logo

 ART & PHOTOGRAPHY COMPETITION

 This competition is open to all wildlife artists, and the focus of the competition is wildlife or nature in general.
 Not strictly limited to wildlife any longer, the photography and other art entries now include Maine coastal themes as well.
-All entries are limited to a maximum of 6 square feet, and
+All entries are limited to a maximum of 6 square feet, and all entries must be ready to hang–no exceptions.

 GENERAL RULES